 - Babies can get very upset when dummies are lost or misplaced.

-- Babies can become dependent on dummies to get to sleep.
+- Babies can end up needing their dummies to get to sleep.

 - If babies aren’t old enough to find their dummies and put them back in during the night, they’ll cry for help.
 You can teach dummy independence when your baby is eight months or older.